Supplier Risk Management: The Definitive Guide

 9. Protect Against Risks When Supplier Contracts End

 Offboarding is often overlooked in supplier risk management, so security risks are often heightened after a contract ends.
-That’s why it’s critical to review the profiles of suppliers that are being terminated and conduct offboarding assessments.
+That’s why it’s critical to review the profiles of suppliers being terminated and conduct offboarding assessments.
 These assessments can be used to validate that final contract terms are met, deliveries are made, IT and/or physical access is revoked, assets are returned, and sensitive data is destroyed.
 Here’s an offboarding checklist to get you started.

 Supplier Risk Management Strategy Explained